grigorijk/katacoda-test-1/cnb-labs/lab-03/3-First-test.md

   You can see that jest output has changed to a different one

-1. Lets define an empty method, in the shipping controller, called `getItemShipping`.
+1. Let's define an empty method in the shipping controller called `getItemShipping`.
 Create file `shipping-controller.js` in  `src/controllers` folder:

   `mkdir -p src/controllers`{{execute}}